 The types of nabe available in Japan is truly staggering, so go look for some, experiment, and enjoy!

 Known as a kind of food disliked by most foreigners, natto is daily and widely consumed by most Japanese people.

 Many foreigners seem unable to eat natto because these fermented soybeans have a potent smell that most find unpleasant.
 Furthermore, its stickiness makes it a little weird for many non-Japanese.
-It is, though, definitely worth trying, as it’s a truly Japanese food.
+It is, though, definitely worth trying, as it’s truly Japanese food.

 Natto is often served with rice (there’s also a rolled variety you can easily find in convenience stores and sushi restaurants) and dipped in a few drops of soy sauce.
-Alternatively, it’s served with a spicy Japanese mustard called karashi.
+Alternatively, it’s served with spicy Japanese mustard called karashi.